 Contact a Los Angeles Employment Discrimination Lawyer at Broslavsky & Weinman, LLP

-If you have been the target of disability discrimination – or any type of discrimination – at work, contact a Los Angeles employment discrimination lawyer at Broslavsky & Weinman, LLP to learn about your legal rights and options.
+If you have been the target of disability discrimination – or any type of discrimination – at work, contact a Los Angeles employment lawyer at Broslavsky & Weinman, LLP to learn about your legal rights and options.
 You can contact our firm by calling (310) 575-2550 or by emailing us using the contact form on this page to set up a free initial consult with one of our lawyers.